frictionlessdata/website/site/guide/README.md

 [Tabulator]:https://github.com/frictionlessdata/tabulator-py

-Awesome!
-Let's dive deeper and learn about Data Resource.
+## Ready for More?

+We’ve briefly introduced the core concepts of Frictionless Data - the rest of the guide will cover more concepts and tooling with much more details.
+For the next section, let's move on  and learn about Data Resource.